 Cape Air’s order of the first commercial electric airplanes drew particular attention.
 The Israeli startup Eviation Aircraft took a double-digit orders for their $4 million electric plane dubbed Alice.
 The aircraft can fly 650 miles (1,046 km) at around 500 miles per hour (805 km/h) with three electric motors on the tail and one on each wingtip.
 Find out more here.

 Aerospace Manufacturing’s vlog highlights an increasing emphasis on reducing impact on the environment.
 Ed Hill, Deputy Editor explains: “Many of the OEMs and engine makers are thinking of ways of developing new technologies, new aircraft and new fuels that will help to reduce CO2 impact”

-Rolls-Royce’s plan to acquire Siemens’ electric and hybrid-electric aerospace propulsion activities accelerates its electrification strategy, Leonardo and Sapura’s joining forces on cyber security and Premium Aerotec and Lockheed Martin collaborating on 3D printing; collaboration was king at this year’s event.
+With Rolls-Royce’s plan to acquire Siemens’ electric and hybrid, Leonardo and Sapura’s joining forces on cyber security and Premium Aerotec and Lockheed Martin collaborating on 3D printing, collaboration was king at this year’s event.

 PARIS AIR SHOW IN PHOTOS

 Showcasing the Israeli startup Eviation Aircraft’s Alice and the Vahana, an experimental flying taxi by Airbus, here is a photo gallery of highlights.